- Applying to study

 International students on a student visa are required to undertake a full-time study load each teaching session.
 Any changes made in your enrolment may have an impact on your Confirmation of Enrolment (CoE) and your visa.
 For any visa related matters, please contact Department of Home Affairs on 131 881.

-If you are unable to meet student visa conditions for academic or extenuating reasons, you must discuss your circumstances with the University as soon as possible and obtain an approval to make adjustment in your enrolment.
-For further information about Reduced Study Load or Leave of Absence, please read the Reduced Study Load Guide or Leave of Absence Guide for international students.
+If you are unable to meet student visa conditions for academic or extenuating reasons, you must discuss your circumstances with the University as soon as possible and obtain an approval to reduce your study load or take a leave of absence.